Multirotors from Takeoff to Real-Time Full Identification Using the Modified Relay Feedback Test and Deep Neural Networks: Introduction

 \subsection{Paper Outline}

 This paper is organized as follows: aspects related to dynamics modeling and relevant assumptions are discussed in Section \ref{sec:mdl_dyn}.
-The design of MRFT parameters through finding the \textit{distinguishing phase} for inner and outer feedback loops with a generalized identification approach is demonstrated in Section \ref{sec:mrft_ident}.
+Overall theoretical framework of DNN-MRFT identification including the design of MRFT parameters through finding the \textit{distinguishing phase} and relevant stability considerations are discussed in Section \ref{sec:mrft_ident}.
 The process of discretizing the model parameter space into a finite set of representative processes is described in Section \ref{sec:class_outputs}.
 The DNN model development and the generation of training data through simulation is discussed in Section \ref{sec:data_gen}.
 A modified method for finding exact system gain that mitigates the DF approximation is presented in Section \ref{sec:gain_correction}.
-The design of an empirical controller that can perform safe take-off, identification, and tuning of optimal controllers is shown in Section \ref{sec:take_off_cont}.
+The design of an algorithm that can perform safe take-off, identification, and tuning of optimal controllers for UAVs is shown in Section \ref{sec:take_off_cont}.
 Finally, extensive simulation and experimental results which demonstrates state-of-the-art performance and adaptation robustness are presented in Section \ref{sec:exp_results}.